magento/merchdocs/src/live-search/install.md

 1. To make facets available as filters in the storefront, add the [facets]({% link live-search/facets-add.md %}) you need, according to the [requirements]({% link live-search/facets.md %}).

-   You should be able to add facets after `cron` runs the product and attribute feeds and exports attribute metadata to Live Search services.
+   You should be able to add facets after `cron` runs the product and attribute feeds, and exports attribute metadata to Live Search services.

 1. Wait at least an hour for the data to be indexed and synchronized.
 Then, use the [GraphQL playground]({{ site.devdocs_url }}/live-search/graphql-support.html) with the default query to verify the following:

-   - The product count returned is close to what you expect for the store view
+   - The returned product count is close to what you expect for the store view.
-   - Facet(s) are returned
+   - Facet(s) are returned.

-1. Run the following commands to disable Elasticsearch modules, enable Live Search modules, and run setup:

    ```bash
    bin/magento module:enable Magento_LiveSearchAdapter Magento_LiveSearchStorefrontPopover